Spanish football rivalries – Derbies in La Liga

 Spanish football derbies – The best of the rest

-Big derby matches are often the most difficult games to get LaLiga tickets for, but there are plenty of smaller derbies to experience that mean the world to supporters all around Spain.
+Big derby matches are often the most difficult games to get La Liga tickets for, but there are plenty of smaller derbies to experience that mean the world to supporters all around Spain.

 Other notable ones include the South Madrid derby between Getafe and Leganes, briefly a top-flight fixture again in 2024/25, before the relegation of Los Pepineros.
 While the clubs are small, there is no love lost between the two sets of fans with just 5 km separating the two stadiums.

-Geographically speaking, the derby in the city of Valencia is the closest in Spain’s top two leagues, and it will take place once more in LaLiga 2025/26, after Levante won the Segunda Division.
+Geographically speaking, the derby in the city of Valencia is the closest in Spain’s top two leagues, and it will take place once more in La Liga 2026/27, after Levante recovered from a slow start to beat relegation last term.

 Andalusia, Spain’s largest autonomous region by population and second largest by size, also has some heated rivalries aside from the Seville derby.
 The biggest sees Granada and Malaga fight for the pride of Eastern Andalusia, while Malaga’s meetings with Sevilla can also get feisty.

-The Basque Country is a much smaller region but its football map is a congested one with the likes of Eibar and Alaves also contesting derbies with the two big Basque clubs, while Pamplona-based Osasuna are also now a pretty established top-flight club in the wider area.
+The Basque Country is a much smaller region but its football map is a congested one, with the likes of Eibar and Alaves also contesting derbies with the two big Basque clubs, while Pamplona-based Osasuna are also now a pretty established top-flight club in the wider area.

-Some of the quirkier derbies include the Palma derby between RCD Mallorca and Atletico Baleares which briefly returned as a league fixture after a 38-year absence in 2017/18.
+Some of the quirkier derbies include the Palma derby between RCD Mallorca and Atletico Baleares, which briefly returned as a league fixture after a 38-year absence in 2017/18.

 Huesca’s recent rise, coupled with Real Zaragoza’s fall, has created a more meaningful Aragonese rivalry between the two neighbours in that part of Spain.
+They will meet in the third tier in 2026/27.

 Meanwhile, sizable cities such as Salamanca, Murcia and Jerez de la Frontera have witnessed their main clubs go bust in recent years, with more than one new entity rising from the ashes.
 That has led to the emergence of several new derbies, with splits even created between fans who used to cheer on the same side.